Performance of the quantum MaxEnt estimation in the presence of physical symmetries: Characterizing the performance of the MaxEnt method

-The presented results clearly show that the MaxEnt technique allows to incorporate, in a significant way, the prior knowledge about the symmetries of the state.
-Then, the number of measurements necessary for a good estimation of the density matrix $\rho$, is considerably less than those necessary for the case in which the symmetries are disregard.
-As expected, the reduction in the number of measurement required to reach a given accuracy will depend on the particular symmetry.
-For example, by looking at the Hermitian elements of the symmetric tensor-algebra of order $N$ generated by $d\times d$ complex matrices (see Eq.~(\ref{permutator_operattor})), we have that the number of independent real parameters needed to fully determine a permutationally invariant state is given by ${d\times d+N-1}\choose{N}$ $-1\sim N^{d^2-1}$ ~\footnote{The permutationally invariant set of density operators should not be confused with the one formed by convex combinations of permutationally invariant pure states.
-In the case of $N$ sub-systems of dimension $d$ the set of permutationally invariant pure states form a subspace of dimension $D=$ ${d+N-1}\choose{N}$ \cite{harrow2013church}.
-Thus, any density operator that is a convex combinations of permutationally invariant pure states, will have at most $D\times D-1$ independent parameters.
+The above results clearly show that the variant of the MaxEnt method studied here, allows to incorporate the prior knowledge about the symmetries of the state, so that, it can be used effectively for an optimal reconstruction (in terms of reduction of independent measurements) of its density matrix.
+As expected, such reduction in the number of independent measurements required to reach a given accuracy in the estimation, will depend on the particular symmetry.
+For example, by looking at the Hermitian elements of the symmetric tensor-algebra of order $N$, which is generated by $d\times d$ complex matrices (see Eq.~(\ref{permutator_operattor})), we find that the number of independent real parameters needed to \textit{fully} determine a permutationally invariant state is given by $\binom{d\times d+N-1}{N}$ $-1$, which is approximately $\mathcal{O}(N^{d^2-1})$ ~\footnote{The permutationally invariant set of density operators should not be confused with the one formed by convex combinations of permutationally invariant pure states.
+In the case of $N$ sub-systems of dimension $d$ the set of permutationally invariant pure states form a subspace of dimension $D=$ $\binom{d+N-1}{N}$ \cite{harrow2013church}.
+Thus, any density operator that is a convex combination of permutationally invariant pure states, will have at most $D\times D-1$ independent parameters.
 For the case of $N$ qubits, the subspace associated to permutationally invariant pure states will have dimension $N+1$, and then, density operators, which does not necessarily describe a pure state, will have (at most) $(N+1)^{2}-1$ independent (real) parameters.}.
-This represents a clear advantage in the resources needed to estimate an unknown symmetric quantum state when compared to the exponential growth of the general case ($\sim d^{2N}$).
-In particular, for three-qubits permutationally invariant states, we have $d=2$ and $N=3$, giving a total of 20 independent real parameters to obtain the density matrix.
-It is in agreement with the number of expectation values ($\{a_i\}$) in Figs.~\ref{f:1000QOffOffSIC}(a) and \ref{f:1000QOffOffSIC}(b), for which the mean fidelity is exactly equal to one.
-However, with less measurement data, we can still observe a quite good estimation of the state.
-For \textit{complete} tomographic methods specially adapted to permutationally invariant states, see for example Refs.~\cite{PermutationallyInvariantQT,Moroder_2012,Klimov-Permutational-POVM}.
+Furthermore, given that the MaxEnt estimation technique is designed to work in situations in which an informationally complete data set is not available, in many cases, the number of measurements needed for a reasonable estimation of the density matrix will be even lower than the upper bound mentioned above.
+This represents a clear reduction in the resources needed to estimate an unknown symmetric quantum state when compared to the exponential growth of the general case ($\sim\mathcal{O} (d^{2N})$).
+In particular, for three-qubits permutationally invariant states, we have $d=2$ and $N=3$, giving a total of 19 independent real parameters to obtain the density matrix.
+This is in agreement with the number of expectation values of Pauli tensor-product (Fig.~\ref{f:1000QOffOffSIC}(a)) and SIC-POVM (Fig.~\ref{f:1000QOffOffSIC}(b)) observables for which we have obtained a mean fidelity value exactly equal to one.
+Moreover, with less measurement data, we can still observe a quite good estimation of the state (about 15 observables for a mean fidelity above 0.95).